This post covers tickets for the Colosseum, how to avoid long lines, available discounts, guided tours, nighttime access, as well as what to expect.

 Although food is not allowed inside the Colosseum, if you plan on visiting the Roman Forum as well, past visitors indicate that you shouldn’t have any trouble bringing food with you to that location.

 WHAT TO EXPECT

 Upon arriving at the Colosseum, you will need to pass through security.

 According to several tourists, the queue for this checkpoint can take up to 30 minutes at the opening and 60 minutes during the middle of the day.

 As a result, you will want to arrive well ahead of the time that you plan to see this historic landmark.

-There is no way to avoid this queue, other than with a guided tour by private companies, which have special access points which allow them to bypass the longer general security lines or with a nighttime or early bird guided tours.
+There is no way to avoid this queue, other than with a guided tour by private companies, which have special access points that allow them to bypass the longer general security lines or with nighttime or early bird guided tours.

 If you haven’t purchased a ticket in advance, you will need to wait in line for admission.